Disassembling the engine

 15.

-NOTE: Design shown without lower idler pulley (released starting around 01.99.).
+NOTE: Design shown without lower idler pulley (produced from about 01/99 onwards).

 Disconnect the timing belt pulley and water pump.

 • 1.
-Release the timing belt tensioner by turning it counterclockwise and disconnect.
+Loosen the timing belt tensioner by turning it counterclockwise and disconnect.

-16. Remove pulleys from camshafts.
+16. Remove the pulleys from the camshafts.
 Use a special tool to prevent the pulleys from turning.

 17.

-NOTE: Loosen each bolt, working evenly, in several steps, in the sequence shown, releasing two turns per step, and remove the bolts.
+NOTE: Loosen each bolt, working evenly in stages, in the sequence shown, loosening two turns per stage, and remove the bolts.

-• Remove the valve lifters and set them aside one by one.
+• Remove the valve lifters and set them aside one at a time.

 18.

-CAUTION: Mark the bolts to be reused by punching one or two dots on them.
+CAUTION: Mark bolts to be reused by marking them with one or two dots using a center punch.
 Bolts can be reused twice.
 Discard bolts if necessary.

-CAUTION: Allow the cylinder head to cool to room temperature before proceeding with the following steps.
+CAUTION: Allow the cylinder head to cool to room temperature before performing the following steps.

 NOTE: Follow the release sequence.

 19. Raise the cylinder head.
-Attach a hoist to the engine lifting lugs, lift and remove the cylinder head and place it on a clean piece of wood.
+Attach the hoist to the engine lifting eyes, lift and remove the cylinder head and place it on a clean wooden block.

 21. Remove the flywheel.
 Disconnect the special tool.